Getting started

 Description

-Multiplier on robust noise (higher → fewer detections)
+Multiplier on robust MAD noise (lower → more aggressive, default 3.5)

 Key parameters for map removal: